Michelin Pilot Sporty Motorcycle Tyre Review

 The Michelin Pilot Sporty tyres are available in loads of different sizes to fit many 125cc

-and other motorcycles Michelin Pilot Sporty website.
+Michelin Pilot Sporty website.

 They are tubeless tyres that are designed to be used with a tube (inner tube) if fitted to a tube type wheel.